The Best Anti-Inflammatory Foods for Athletes

 How to Build an Anti-Inflammatory Diet for Athletes

-Knowing the best foods is one thing; eating them daily is another.
+Knowing the best post-workout anti-inflammatory foods is one thing; eating them daily is another.
 To build an anti-inflammatory diet for athletes, follow these tips:

 • Fill half your plate with colourful vegetables and fruits.